 This Cross Sector project was an opportunity to identify if generic cross sector units or skill sets were needed to address gaps or reduce duplication in the digital skills included in Training Packages.
-The evidence is that units and qualifications need updating but there is no need for generic units to meet specific needs.
+The evidence is that units and qualifications need updating and some units are already being used in a cross sector manner across different Training Packages.
+As such there was no need identified for additional units to meet specific needs.